I had clawed my way through a decade of proving myself, balancing a career in aviation software

 Because it was a crime.

-It was like waking up in a psychiatric ward built by the film industry — where every gaslight flickers in Dolby Vision.
+It felt like waking up in a psychiatric ward built by the film industry… where every gaslight flickers in Dolby Vision.

-Somewhere between the heartbreak and the fury, I found something ancient stirring in my chest.
+Somewhere between heartbreak and fury, something ancient woke up in my chest.

 The part of me that refuses to bow.